Tuesday, 15 October 2024

 DEFINITELY YES - yesandmaybe in Barrowland 2

 While tempted to stay in the Barrowland 2, Joe and I opted for some fresh air and a walk round to BAaD to see a band called Dallas Love Field, simply because we liked the name.
 We enjoyed the band too!
 The four piece created a glorious shoegaze, psychedelic racket with some dreamy lead vocals.
+Some of the lead guitar work was reminiscent of the sounds Nick McCabe would create on the first Verve singles and album.
 I'd definitely go and catch them live again.
 There is little information about them online at present, but it sounds like they made their live debut at BLOC in March 2023 and are now working with Jason Shaw who has previously worked with Ride.
 Sounds like a good match!
 I can imagine them releasing on the Sonic Cathedral label that Andy Bell is involved with.

 Dallas Love Field in BAaD